What is employee experience?

 You’ll probably get your most honest feedback at the exit interview.
 It’s an ideal opportunity to ask those questions that your organisation most needs answers to, particularly where staff turnover is high.
 You’ll be able to understand your attrition rate better when you can link exit surveys with your other lifecycle surveys such as 360 reviews and employee engagement.

 Pay and benefits optimisation surveys

-In a Glassdoor survey, 60% of employees said that benefits were a major factor when weighing up a new job offer.
+In a Glassdoor survey, 60% of employees said that benefits were a major factor when weighing a new job offer.
 And 80% of employees would choose better perks over a pay raise.
-Using pay and benefits surveys, you can find out what your employees really want – and analyse their responses to create a benefits package which helps you attract and retain talent, while also optimising your overall spend.
+Using pay and benefits surveys, you can find out what your employees really want and analyse their responses to create a benefits package that helps you attract and retain talent, while optimising your overall spend.

 Always on surveys

 There’s a growing trend for daily surveys that include a handful of very simple questions about how employees are feeling.
-This real-time snapshot of company morale and employee satisfaction can affect a number of things.
-For example, if morale seems low one day, this could mean a change in tone from leadership communications.
+By providing an on-demand, anonymous channel for employees to provide feedback, offer insights, and raise issues, you can capture a real-time snapshot of company morale and employee satisfaction.
+For example, if morale seems low one day, this could mean a change in tone from business leadership communications.

 For us, the focus around employee experience is on creating a seamless experience around the things somebody needs to do as an employee while allowing them to focus on the business we hired them for—development, sales, leading new products [and so on].
 We’ve actually created a VP level role to strictly focus on the employee experience.

 – Adam Khraling, VP of Global HRIS, American Express